courtneyjchen/courtneyjchen/README.md

 ## Hi, I'm Courtney!

-👩🏻‍💼 I’m a Master of Data Science student at UC Berkeley (go Bears!) with a focus on statistics, machine learning, and LLMs.
+👩🏻‍💼 I’m a Master of Data Science student at UC Berkeley (go Bears!) with a focus on machine learning, data visualization, and statistics.

 💼 My background is in strategic insights, data science, and operations research.